vivekcs18/AI-Lab-5thSEM/readme.md

 7. Create a knowledge base using prepositional logic  and  prove the given query using resolution
 8. Implement unification in first order logic
 9. Convert  given first order logic statement into Conjunctive Normal Form(CNF)
-10. Create a knowledgebase consisting of first order logic statementsand prove the given query using forward reasoning
+10. Create a knowledgebase consisting of first order logic statements and prove the given query using forward reasoning